ecoiahq/content-ops-starter/content/pages/index.md

     text: >+
       <div style="text-align: center">Our innovative fundraising mechanism,
       **EcoiaFund™**, gives clients the option to **monetise creative content** into direct grassroots contributions.
-With every media asset we deliver, we **harness blockchain technology** to seamlessly fund a charity of your choosing—**at no extra cost**.</div>
+With every media file we deliver, we **harness blockchain technology** to seamlessly fund a charity of your choosing—**at no extra cost**.</div>

     badge: